lzj1769/lzj1769.github.io/_pages/home.md

 permalink: /
 ---

-I am a Ph.D. student at the [Institute for Computational Genomics](http://www.costalab.org/), RWTH Aachen University.
+I will soon join the [Pinello laboratory](https://main.pinellolab.partners.org/) as a Postdoc advised by Prof. Luca Pinello.
+Prior to that, I obtained my Ph.D. supervised by Prof. Dr. Ivan G. Costa at the [Institute for Computational Genomics](http://www.costalab.org/), RWTH Aachen University.
 My current research interest is in appling and developing machine learning methods to analyze single cell RNA/ATAC-seq data.

-I developed [HINT-ATAC](https://link.springer.com/article/10.1186/s13059-019-1642-2) for prediction of transcription factor binding sites using ATAC-seq, [scOpen](https://www.nature.com/articles/s41467-021-26530-2) for single-cell ATAC-seq data imputation and dimensionality reduction.
-For more details about my work, see the [publications]({{ site.url }}{{ site.baseurl }}/publications).
+For more details about my works, see the [publications]({{ site.url }}{{ site.baseurl }}/publications).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel"
 data-interval="4000" data-pause="hover" >